Kapilgwal/BLOG/README.md

 **Query Parameters:**
 - `page` – The page number (default: 1)
 - `page_size` – Number of items per page (default: 4, max: 100)
-- 'search' -- The search for the author , article on the basis of parameter
+- `search` -- The search for the author , article on the basis of parameter

 **Example:**